Sunzaun

 Sunzaun in Portrait Orientation

 The Sunzaun Portrait Setup is the popular alternative to the traditional horizontal solar panel configuration.
-Its vertical panel arrangement maximizes space efficiency, especially in urban environments or areas with limited roof space, while still delivering optimal energy production.
-By capturing sunlight at various angles throughout the day, the Portrait setup ensures higher efficiency compared to standard installations, making it the go-to choice for those looking to combine performance with a sleek, modern design.
+Its vertical panel arrangement maximizes space efficiency, especially in urban environments with limited space, while still delivering optimal energy production.
+By capturing sunlight at various angles throughout the day, the Portrait setup ensures high efficiency, making it the go-to choice for those looking to combine performance with a sleek, modern design.

 Sunzaun in Horizontal Orientation